nosirrah01/BlobBeatEmUp/README.md

 ## Features

+- Placeholder features:
-- Placeholder feature: A static white circle on the screen representing the main character.
+  - A static white circle on the screen representing the main character.
+  - Ground placed below the main character.

 More features will be added as the project progresses.

 ## Contributing